|Last updated 6, AUGUST 2015|

 © 2000, 2015 William Anthony Nericcio

-years begins to shape the contours of what we call our psyche, when we
+begins to shape the contours of what we call our

-silent sacred moments each morning before the mirror wondering who, or,
+moments each morning before the mirror wondering who,

-what that thing is, that sentient organism with the curious eyes,
+or, what that thing is, that sentient organism with

 The pandemonium of this remarkable light--the cacophony of its lucid intrigues is what our photographers help us to adjust to in the worlds of their remarkable art.
 We turn to photography to adjust to the light, to remind our eyes or retrain our vision so that just maybe we will actually see what transpires in front of our eyes.
 The old truism about blindness and insight isn't very far off the mark and it is a very amazing and rare thing when we actually can see the forest and the trees.